-A. Definition of Unsuccessful Work Attempt - An "Unsuccessful work attempt" is an effort to do substantial work in employment or self-employment, which was discontinued after a short time (no more than 6 months) by the individual for reasons relating to his ability to work or the removal of
+A. Definition of Unsuccessful Work Attempt - An "Unsuccessful work attempt" is an effort to do substantial work in employment or self-employment.
+However, the work is then discontinued after a short time (no more than 6 months) due to the worsening of an impairment, a new impairment, or the removal of special conditions related to the impairment that allowed the performance of work.

-- special conditions related to the impairment that are essential to the further performance of work. - B. Beginning and Ending Dates There must be a significant breaking the continuity of an individual's regular employment before he can be considered to have a work attempt that later proved unsuccessful.
-Such a break in continuity would occur when, because of impairment or the removal of conditions essential to further performance, the individual was out of work for 30 consecutive days, or was forced to change to another type of work or another employer.
+B. Beginning and Ending Dates - There must be a significant break in the continuity of an individual's regular employment before we can consider the work to be unsuccessful.
+Such a break in continuity would occur because of the impairment or the removal of conditions essential to further performance of the work.
+The individual must be out of work for 30 consecutive days, or forced to change to another type of work or change to a different employer.

-After the initial "significant break in continuity," the subsequent period of work should be considered continuous until a similar change occurs, i.e., there is an absence from work of 30 days or a change to another type of work or another employer, which is caused by the impairment or the removal of conditions essential to further performance.
-Each continuous period, separated by significant breaks in continuity, may constitute an "unsuccessful work attempt." provided that the criteria related to duration and conditions of work, described in D below, are met.
-(However, as indicated in C. below, seasonal and other types of patterned, recurring work should not be regarded as a series of unsuccessful work attempts.
+After the initial "significant break in continuity," the subsequent period of work should be considered continuous until a similar change occurs, i.e., there is an absence from work of 30 days or a change to another type of work or employer, which is caused by the impairment or the removal of conditions essential to further performance of the work.
+Each continuous period, separated by significant breaks in continuity, may constitute an "unsuccessful work attempt."
+This is true if the criteria related to duration and conditions of work, described in C below, are met.
+However, as indicated in C below, seasonal and other types of patterned, recurring work should not be considered as a series of unsuccessful work attempts.

-C. Unsuccessful Work Attempt Distinguished From Seasonal and Other Patterned, Recurring Work - Seasonal and other types of patterned, recurring work should not be regarded as a series of "unsuccessful work attempts," since the termination of each period of work is unrelated to the impairment and does not give rise to an inference that the individual is unable to repeat the work.
+C. Unsuccessful Work Attempt Distinguished from Seasonal and Other Patterned, Recurring Work - Seasonal and other types of patterned, recurring work should not be determined as a series of "unsuccessful work attempts," because the termination of each period of work is unrelated to the impairment.
+Seasonal work does not mean that the individual is unable to repeat the work.

-The nature and amount of work performed in seasonal and other types of patterned, recurring work may indicate that the individual has the ability to perform SSA substantial gainful activity annuitant, even if he is not actually performing SGA.
-DPS will resolve issues of this type by taking into account all vocational and medical factors relevant to a decision of ability to engage in SGA.
+The nature and amount of work performed in seasonal and other types of patterned, recurring work may indicate that the individual has the ability to perform SSA substantial gainful activity, even if they are not actually performing SGA.
+Disability examiners will resolve issues of this type by taking into account all vocational and medical factors relevant to a decision of ability to engage in SGA.

-- D. Criteria Duration and Conditions of Work The following requirements must be met in order for a period of work to be considered an unsuccessful work attempt: - Claimant Worked 3 Months or Less The work must have terminated within 3 months due to impairment or the removal of conditions essential to further performance; or - 2.
-Claimant Worked Between 3 and 6 Months If the work lasted more than 3 months, it must have terminated within 6 months due to impairment or the removal of conditions essential to further performance; and
+- D. Criteria Duration and Conditions of Work The following requirements must be met in order for a period of work to be considered an unsuccessful work attempt: - Claimant Worked 6 Months or Less The work must have terminated within 6 months due to impairment or the removal of special conditions that allowed performance of work; or